HenriquePST/HenriquePST/README.md

 ==========================

-I formard ADS - Analysis and development of system.
+I formed ADS - Analysis and development of system.
 I have been studying and gaining experience in Java since the beginning of my course in analysis and development, totaling 2.5 years.